ExaScience/elprep/README.md

 ## Description

 The elprep merge command requires two arguments: a path to the files that need to be merged, and an output file.
 Use this command to merge files created with elprep split.
 The output file can be .sam, .bam, or .cram.
-It is also possible to use /dev/stdout as output when using unix pipes for connecting other tools.
+It is also possible to use /dev/stdout as output when using Unix pipes for connecting other tools.

 ## Options